fangya18/fangya18.github.io/aboutme.md

 ### Now

-- I am Data Science Ph.D.
+- I am a Data Science Ph.D.
 Candidate in Harrisburg University of Science and Technology
 - My research interests lie in the general area of Machine Learning and Survival Analysis
 - I am currently working in Reinforcement Learning with Bowen Long
-- I am interested in the research area of Deep Bach or Machine Learning in Music
+- I am interested in combine Deep Learning Algorithms in Music
 - I am a violinist in Hand Squeeze Orange

+*Updated Jan.16.
+2023*

 ### Recent Publication